 - Max values vary by equipment type (1h/2h/trinket)

-- Weapon/Armor roll different awakenings (attack only appears on weapons for example)
+- Weapon/Armor roll different awakenings (attack only appears on weapons/trinkets for example)

 Ichoring is the end game system for applying stats to legend gear by extracting the stats from other equipment.
 This is the gatekeeper to the end game and becomes vitally important by the time you reach level 400.
 Here I’ve linked details on the ichor system.
 I will share my own thoughts on ichoring as it applies to the current patch in the 3rd post of this guide.

 It is possible to change an item’s physical appearance using the Blacksmith NPCs in town.
 You insert the weapon you want to use and then add a weapon you’d like to use as the appearance.
 This process costs 1 potential and a lot of silver.
-The lost potential and silver cost can be mitigated by using a Weapon Appearance Material from the TP shop (can also be purchased from another player on the market) or using a Weapon Appearance Skin (equipment from Goddess Blessed Cube from the TP shop).
+The lost potential and silver cost can be mitigated by using a Weapon Appearance Material from the TP shop (can also be purchased from another player on the market) or using a Weapon Appearance Skin (equipment from Leticia Cube).